maksuco/helpers/README.md

 ## Append to json (only works with first level)
-Send new data to append to a json data or subcategory (subcategory is optional)
+Send new data to append to a json data or subcategory (subcategory is optional) You send the DB column as $json, the new object or array as $new.

 ```php